segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ## Important notes

-**Conflicting settings**
+#### Conflicting settings

 Some destinations offer settings that also allow you to filter data.
 For example, the Facebook App Events destination allows you to map `Screen` events to `Track` events.
 Because Destination Filters are evaluated and applied _before_ the Destination settings are applied, they can conflict with your settings.

 In the example in [the video](https://www.youtube.com/watch?v=47dhAF1Hoco){:target="_blank"}, if you have a Destination Filter that filters Track events _and_ you have the **Use Screen Events as Track Events** setting enabled, `Track` events drop, but `Screen` events still process.
-The destination settings will transform it into a `Track` event - *after* the filters.
+The destination settings transform it into a `Track` event - *after* the filters.

-**Error handling**
+#### Error handling

-Segment makes effort to ensure that Destination Filters handle unexpected situations.
-For example, if you use the `contains()` FQL function on `null` field, Segment returns `false` instead of returning an error.
+Segment makes effort to ensure that Destination Filters can handle unexpected situations.
+For example, if you use the `contains()` FQL function on the `null` field, Segment returns `false` instead of returning an error.
 If Segment can't infer your intent, Segment logs an internal error and drops the event.
 Segment defaults to this behavior to prevent sensitive information, like a PII filter, from getting through.

 Errors aren't exposed in your Destination's Event Deliverability tab.
 For help diagnosing missing destination filter events, [contact Segment](https://segment.com/help/contact/){:target="_blank"}.